FEAR OF PUBLIC SPEAKING

 L. Audience Size.

-In large audiences, the procedure is completely different.
+In large audiences, the procedure is entirely different.
 Take a look at the photo above.
 If you feel nervous, you are normal.
 Before you take the microphone, look at the audience and pick out two people that look like your best friend, grandparents, or someone you know, trust, and love.
-One person should to your right and the other to your left.
+One person should be to your right and the other to your left.
 Blur out everyone else so that you are talking to your best friend.

 Click on the Read More link to learn how to blur people out during a speech.

-You must look at everyone to find those who do not like you.
+It would help if you looked at everyone to find those who do not like you.

 M. Social Media Effect.

 Social Media has been the most devastating blow against self-esteem by providing an endless stream of critics and out-and-out false allegations.
 There may be many positive statements on social media as well.
-BUT it is not a contest.
+But it is not a contest.
 If you hear a singer make a mistake with a single discordant note in the wrong key, your memory of that singer will be of that one single note as opposed to the thousands of good notes in the song.
-The person attacked by a critic will automatically go to the worst of the comments over-looking the hundreds of positive statements.
+The person attacked by a critic will automatically go to the worst of the comments, overlooking the hundreds of positive statements.

 Many say that social media is an addictive trap.
 The Addiction Center reported that children are an At-Risk Group concluding that 27% spend more than 3 hours per day on these sites.
-Gallup™ reported that the fear of public speaking went down from 45% in 1998 to 40% in 2001.
+Gallup™ said that the fear of public speaking went down from 45% in 1998 to 40% in 2001.